aviaryan/playlist-dl/README.md

 * Resumable downloading
 * Video resolution, video format, audio bitrate, audio format can be configured
-* Output format (after converting) can also be specified
+* Video Output format (via conversion) can also be specified